aws-samples/eks-blueprints-for-terraform-workshop/content/130_register_dev_env/010-onboard_dev_env.md

 <!-- prettier-ignore-end -->
 ### Next Steps

-With the dev environment successfully onboarded, you can:
+With the dev environment successfully registered, you can:

 - Deploy updates by modifying application versions in `environments.yaml`
-- Onboard additional teams using the same pattern
+- register additional teams using the same pattern
 - Extend to production environments following similar processes

 This demonstrates the power of GitOps automation - complex multi-service deployments triggered by simple Git commits.